Golden Enhydro Quartz: Crystals That Hold Light, Memory, and Meaning

 Detail of the golden enhydro quartz in Michelle Pajak-Reynolds's Desma pendant fluorescing under UV light.
 Photo courtesy: Benjamin Guttery/Third Coast Gems

-Golden enhydro quartz in Michelle Pajak-Reynolds’s Desma pendant glows softly under UV light—a secret fire from Earth’s depths, like ancient sunlight captured and gently set free.
-This hidden flame whispers timeless mysteries, bridging past and present.
+Golden enhydro quartz in Michelle Pajak-Reynolds’s Desma pendant glows softly under UV light.
 Photo by Benjamin Guttery/Third Coast Gems.

 Golden Enhydro Quartz Jewelry